status-im/hackathon/submissions/README.md

 Once the course is finished, the teacher can either release the payment to his account or refund (if cancelled for example).

+## About me
+Software enginneer passionated into decentralisation and especially Ethereum.
+I tried to manage a few hours every nights to achieve this hackaton.
+It is a very strainghtforward use case but the aim was to illustrate how to disrupt and modernize a business case such as private tutoring.

 ## Technologies & Architecture
 The dapp follows the following architrcture:
 <Diagram>